meine-stadt-transparent/meine-stadt-transparent/readme.md

 npm install
 ```

 Activate the virtualenv created by poetry.
-You either need to run this in your shell before running any other python command or prefix abny python command with `poetry run`.
+You either need to run this in your shell before running any other python command or prefix any python command with `poetry run`.

 ```bash
 poetry shell